cloudforet-io/api-doc/content/en/plugin/v1/Plugin.md

 bookFlatSection: true
 ---
 # [Plugin](#Plugin)
-desc: A Plugin is a resource managing endpoints of the plugin instances deployed.
+A Plugin is a resource managing endpoints of the plugin instances deployed.
 If there is a plugin instance that does not work properly, the Plugin requests the Supervisor to redeploy the instance.

 >  **Package : spaceone.api.plugin.v1**